36 min readUpdated May 2026

 Do Japanese restaurants have gluten-free options?

-Japan does not have a standardized gluten-free certification or labeling system.
-Some restaurants and ryokans are developing allergy-aware menus, but these are the exception rather than the rule.
-Your best strategy is to communicate in Japanese in writing before arrival, carry tamari packets for restaurants, and prioritize simple grilled dishes (*yakimono*), plain rice (*gohan*), sashimi (raw fish without sauce — but confirm the dipping sauce situation), and edamame when eating outside your ryokan.
+Japan does not have a standardized gluten-free certification or labeling system for restaurants.
+Some ryokans and newer restaurants are developing allergy-aware menus, but these are the exception.
+Your best strategy is to communicate in Japanese in writing before arrival, carry tamari packets, and prioritize simple grilled dishes (*yakimono*), plain rice (*gohan*), sashimi without dipping sauce (or with your own tamari), and edamame when eating outside your ryokan.

 Is miso gluten-free in Japan?

 It depends on the brand and type.
 Rice miso (*kome miso*) made from soybeans and rice is typically gluten-free.
 Barley miso (*mugi miso*) contains gluten.
 Many commercial miso brands blend types and may add barley for flavor.
-The safest approach is to ask the ryokan or restaurant which specific miso brand they use and request confirmation that it contains no barley.
+Ask the ryokan which specific miso brand they use and whether it contains barley (*ōmugi*).
 If they cannot confirm, a plain dashi broth is a safe alternative.

 Can I eat sashimi at a ryokan if I'm celiac?

 Sashimi (raw fish without sauce) is naturally gluten-free.
 The standard dipping sauce served alongside sashimi in Japan is regular shoyu — which contains wheat.
-Bring your own tamari packet and use it instead of the provided shoyu.
+Bring your own tamari packet and use it instead.
 The sashimi itself is safe; the dipping sauce is not.

 How do I communicate gluten-free needs in Japanese?